Java example

 java -cp Qlm.jar Qlm.ClientExample "PowerReports XL" 1.0 10

-In the above example, Qlm.jar is the Java package that contains both the client library and the example application -
+Qlm.jaris the Java package containing both the client library and the example application - specify the full path if it is not in the current folder -